Discookie/llvm-project/clang-tools-extra/docs/clang-tidy/checks/portability/non-portable-integer-constant.rst

-.. title:: clang-tidy - bugprone-non-portable-integer-constant
+.. title:: clang-tidy - portability-non-portable-integer-constant

-bugprone-non-portable-integer-constant
+portability-non-portable-integer-constant
 ======================================

+`cert-int17-c` redirects here as an alias for this check.

 Finds integer literals that might have different bit-widths on different platforms.